Outdoor Travel Activities

 The skateboard of snow sports.

-Attach yourself to a shorter, wider version of a ski and cruise your way down hills of snow.
+Attach yourself to a shorter, wider version of ski and cruise your way down hills of snow.

 Still Stoked’s tips for beginner snowboarders.